Building a Distributed Rule Engine: A Comprehensive Guide

 Types of Inference

-Rule engines typically use one of two main inference strategies:
+Rule engines typically use one of two main inference strategies.
+In the example above we encountered the more common type.

 Forward Inference (Forward Chaining) starts with incoming data/events and applies rules to reach conclusions.
 This is like a production line: events come in, rules process them, and actions are triggered.
 For example, when a temperature sensor reports high values, the system triggers cooling system rules.